19.8 Weak<T>: Breaking Reference Cycles

 19.8.1 Strong vs. Weak References

 • Strong Reference (Rc<T> / Arc<T>): Represents ownership.
-Increments the strong reference count.
+Increments the strong reference count stored alongside the data on the heap.
 Keeps the data alive.

 • Weak Reference (Weak<T>): Represents a non-owning, temporary reference.
 Created from an Rc or Arc using Rc::downgrade(&rc_ptr) or Arc::downgrade(&arc_ptr).
-It increments a separate weak reference count but does not affect the strong count.
+It increments a separate weak reference count (also stored alongside the data and the strong count on the heap) but does not affect the strong count.
 Does not keep the data alive by itself.

-By using Weak<T> for references that would otherwise complete a cycle (e.g., a child referencing its parent in a tree where parents own children), you allow the strong counts to drop to zero when external references disappear, enabling proper deallocation.
+By using Weak<T> for references that would otherwise complete a cycle (e.g., a child referencing its parent in a tree where parents strongly own children), you allow the strong counts to drop to zero when external references disappear, enabling proper deallocation of the contained value T.

 19.8.2 Accessing Data via Weak<T>